ArjayS/channelbranch/README.md

 ### Updates

-- 2023-01-09, Able to render the data and images, and button links are working on click.
+- 2023-01-09, I am able to render the data and images, and button links are working on click.
   !["Rough display of my social link site"](https://github.com/ArjayS/channelbranch/blob/main/public/images/20230109update.JPG)

 - 2023-01-11, Styled most of the main section of my site, will have to update more later.